 If you are new to the lifestyle though and you find yourself wanting to do more and make more environmentally conscious choices, I have some tips for you!

 Try to select produce that is not in packaging and if you choose no packaging DON’T put it in those plastic grocery store bags.
 Instead, use something like this.
-We love these reusable bags.
+We love using reusable bags for both our produce and our groceries as a whole.

 Anything you can grow on your own saves the environment and actually helps the environment is many ways.
 Even if it’s one tomato plant or a pot of herbs, growing a garden has great benefits to the world.